Staircase Painters in the Cotswolds

 Stair Risers and Treads

 Painted risers in a period property are typically white or cream gloss.
-We apply gloss in two coats on risers with sanding between.
-Where treads are painted rather than carpeted, we use a hard-wearing floor paint or floor enamel.
+Gloss is applied in two coats on risers with sanding between.
+Where treads are painted rather than carpeted, a hard-wearing floor paint or floor enamel is used.

 The sequence of riser and tread painting is planned so the staircase remains usable throughout.
-We agree a working access plan with the client before starting.
+A working access plan is agreed with you before starting.

 Understairs Area